sexual harassment training your team won't hate

 Chloe Grace Hart

-Chloe is a PhD candidate in Sociology at Stanford University whose research focuses on sexual harassment in organizations.
+Chloe is a PhD candidate in Sociology at Stanford, whose research focuses on sexual harassment in organizations.
+Her research has been covered in The New York Times, NPR, and Scientific American.

 Frances X. Frei